Gawri language: Alphabet

 Gawri uses the Arabic script.
 The Gawri alphabet has 43 letters: all 39 letters of the Urdu alphabet plus 4 additional letters.
-One feature of the Gawri alphabet not found in Urdu is that it places the letterھ as the last letter of the alphabet, preceded by ے.
+One feature of the Gawri alphabet not found in Urdu is that it places the letter ھ as the last letter of the alphabet, preceded by ے.
 All the 4 additional letters used in Gawri are also found in Gawar-Bati language.